miguelmota/ethereum-development-with-go-book/zh/smart-contract-compile/README.md

 ---
-description: Tutorial on how to compile a smart contract and read the ABI with Go.
+概述: Tutorial on how to compile a smart contract and read the ABI with Go.
 ---

 # Smart Contract Compilation & ABI